-Policy No. C95 Adoption Date: Council Mee ting TBC Revision Date: Month DATE - Directorate: Sustainable Infrastructure Department: Infrastructure Maintenance Open Space & Environment GOOD GOVERNANCE FRAMEWORK - OVERARCHING PRINCIPLES Supporting Pillar: Pillar 4 - Structure, Systems & Policies Link to Pillar: The Policy explains roles and responsibilities for roadside weed and vegetation management, including obligations of property owners on the No Spray Register to maintain the roadside as per Council's standards, and provisions for how Council will manage non-conformance of the Policy.
+Policy No. C95 Adoption Date: Council Meeting 13 December 2023 Revision Date: December 2027 Directorate: Sustainable Infra structure Department: Infrastructure Maintenance Open Space & Environment GOOD GOVERNANCE FRAMEWORK - OVERARCHING PRINCIPLES Supporting Pillar: Pillar 4 - Structure, Systems & Policies Link to Pillar: The Policy explains roles and responsibilities for roadside weed and vegetation management, including obligations of property owners on the No Spray Register to maintain the roadside as per Council's standards, and provisions for how Council

-1. PURPOSE
+PURPOSE

-- 1.1.
-The purpose of the Roadside Weed & Vegetation Spray Policy (C95) (the Policy) is to provide the framework for Council's roadside weed and vegetation spraying practice and management of Council's No Spray Register. - 1.2.
+1.1.
+The purpose of the Roadside Weed & Vegetation Spray Policy (C95) (the Policy) is to provide the framework for Council's roadside weed and vegetation spraying practice and management of Council's No Spray Register.

+1.2.
 The Policy has been developed in accordance with Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Catchment and Land Protection Act 1994 (CaLP).